The hardest part of leaving DJI is increasingly not the drone.

 Once those layers become embedded, even a technically acceptable alternative drone can feel expensive to adopt because the organization is not only changing hardware.
 It is retraining the operating model.

-That is why this story belongs next to dji-ban-alternatives-enterprise-buyers rather than next to a generic product launch note.
+That is why this story belongs next to DJI Alternatives 2026: The Enterprise Buyer Reality rather than next to a generic product launch note.

 The FlightHub 2 Update Shows Where DJI Wants The Margin